Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-FullAccess-Permissions-To-HelloID-Productassignments/README.md

 * [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/en-us/powershell/exchange/find-exchange-cmdlet-permissions?view=exchange-ps).
 * [View and assign administrator roles in Azure Active Directory](https://learn.microsoft.com/en-us/powershell/exchange/find-exchange-cmdlet-permissions?view=exchange-ps).

-#### Authentication and Authorization
-There are multiple ways to authenticate to the Graph API with each has its own pros and cons, in this example we are using the Authorization Code grant type.

-*	First we need to get the **Client ID**, go to the **Azure Portal > Azure Active Directory > App Registrations**.
-*	Select your application and copy the Application (client) ID value.
-*	After we have the Client ID we also have to create a **Client Secret**.
-*	From the Azure Portal, go to **Azure Active Directory > App Registrations**.
-*	Select the application we have created before, and select "**Certificates and Secrets**".
-*	Under “Client Secrets” click on the “**New Client Secret**” button to create a new secret.
-*	Provide a logical name for your secret in the Description field, and select the expiration date for your secret.
-*	It's IMPORTANT to copy the newly generated client secret, because you cannot see the value anymore after you close the page.
-*	At last we need to get the **Tenant ID**.
-This can be found in the Azure Portal by going to **Azure Active Directory > Overview**.

 ### Synchronization settings
 | Variable name                   | Description                                                                                              | Notes                                                                                                                                                                                                                                                                                                                                                                                    |